brucedkyle/architectures/docs/supplychain/disasterreadiness.md

 The figures in this section show the interaction of customer systems with supply chain optimization platform systems in the context of a retail scenario with branch stores.

-### Disaster preparation
+### Weather disruption preparation

 [![disaster readiness and response](./media/disasterreadiness-sd.svg)](./media/disasterreadiness-sd.svg)

 _Figure 3.
-Schematic diagram of disaster preparation use case._
+Schematic diagram of weather disruption preparation use case._

-Disaster preparation workflow steps:
+Weather disruption preparation workflow steps:

 <ol>
 <li>External data feed, such as IBM Environmental Intelligence Suite, anticipated disruptive environmental condition.
-<li>Control Tower alerted to the potential disruption.
+<li>Demand Intelligence system is alerted to the potential disruption.
+<li>Inventory analysis anticipates potential low stock levels and predicts extraordinary demand levels
+<li>Current inventory levels data collected
 <li>Control Tower collects current inventory positions from stores, in-transit, warehouses plus future inventory positions
-<li>Inventory Analysis detects potential low stock levels and predicts extraordinary inventory demand.
-<li>Colleague alerted and asked to take remediation action.
+<li>Control Tower alerts colleage with a set of work queues to mitigate the disrutpion Colleague takes remediation action by selecting actions provided by Control Tower.
 <li>Colleague triggers Business Automation to remediate stock levels using a combination of options, including:
 <ol type="a">
 <li>Ordering more stock in nearby and affected area.